ThomasDOtto/ILRA/README.md

 Please provide or not the arguments '-C' and '-I' to indicate whether to use short reads to perform error correction (iCORN2) and to find overlapped contigs (ILRA.findoverlaps_ver3.pl).

 Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) are going to be skipped and assessment by QUAST would be run without the reference.
 Similarly, the availability of a reference annotation (argument '-g') would determine the mode to run QUAST.
 The debug mode (argument '-d' makes possible to resumen the execution of ILRA from a particular step).
+The argument '-p' determine whether Pilon is used for short reads correction (default 'no') and the argument '-q' determines whether a final extra step for assessing the quality of the corrected assembly, gathering sequences, analyzing telomeres... is included (default 'yes').

 Finally, ILRA can be run in alternative modes (argument '-m'):
 * '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive.